Vitamin D has its receptors in everything!

 Cross Chiropractic Center

-notes the plethora of articles about vitamin D nowadays.
+outlines the plethora of articles about vitamin D today.
 It’s good, especially

 if it gets the word out that all of us Sandy Springs folk need to check